Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Supporting Muscle and Nerve Function

 Magnesium is essential for keeping your muscles and nerves functioning properly.
-It helps regulate calcium levels, which control muscle contraction and relaxation, preventing cramps and spasms[1].
+It helps regulate calcium levels, which control muscle contraction and relaxation, reducing cramps and spasms[1].
 Magnesium also supports nerve signaling by controlling neurotransmitter release, ensuring your body responds appropriately without overstimulation[1].
 Low magnesium levels can lead to muscle weakness, tremors and even severe neurological symptoms like seizures[2].

 Managing Magnesium Deficiency